DHI/WaterBench-TimeSeries-WWTPINflow/README.md

 # Inflow to a Waste Water Treatment Plant

+Accurate forecasting of the expected inflow—at least 12 hours in advance—is essential for the wastewater treatment plant (WWTP) to optimize its processes.
+Historical inflow data and recorded precipitation are clearly important predictors.
+However, incorporating additional variables—such as time of year, time of day, air pressure, air temperature, and soil temperature—can provide valuable context and potentially enhance the accuracy of the forecast.

-This repository provides access to measurements of the combined sewage inflow to a Waste Water Treatment Plant (WWTP) located in Denmark.
-The data is accompanied by measurements of relevant metereological variables captured by a weather station near the WWTPa and provided by the Danish Metereological Institute (DMI).
+This repository provides data to support the investigation of this problem, including measurements of the combined sewage inflow to a wastewater treatment plant (WWTP) in Denmark.
+The data is accompanied by measurements of relevant meteorological variables captured by a weather station near the WWTP and provided by the Danish meteorological Institute (DMI).

 The dataset contains approximately 15 months of hourly observations.
-The exact location of the WWTP and weather station are omitted.
+The exact location of the WWTP and weather station are omitted to anonymize the dataset.

-**license info missing for the inflow timeseries**

 ## Folder structure

 The data in this repository are organized as follows:

-- `observations` contains all the measurements, split in two files respectively for the flow and metereological data
+- `observations` contains all the measurements, split in two files respectively for the flow and meteorological data
 - `processed` contains the matched data with minimal preprocessing as described [here](./code/0_overview.ipynb)
 - `code` contains _jupyter_ notebooks and scripts to present and explore the data as well as helper functions used in those notebooks
     - More details on the code are provided in a separate [file](.code/README.md)

-Separately from the current repository, in [Zenodo]() you can find:
-- [...]

 ## Data description